-The TSA screened nearly 2.5 million people a day during the 2021 Thanksgiving holiday.
-That meant long lines in many airports and travel hubs.
-Other than arriving early (at least two hours before your flight, says the TSA), invest in trusted traveler programs.
-Expedia and ARC suggest getting membership in Global Entry or TSA PreCheck, both of which last five years, and/or CLEAR, which is renewed annually.
+Other than arriving early (at least two hours before your domestic flight and three hours before an international one, says the TSA), invest in trusted traveler programs like Global Entry and TSA PreCheck (both of which last five years) and/or Clear, which is renewed annually.
 With any of these options, you’ll get to skip the longer lines at security.

 And pack light if you can.
 Checking bags can add time and expenses to travel.
 If possible, opt for carry-on luggage on your next trip.
 You’ll skip lines when you arrive at the airport and won’t have to wait for luggage when you land.

 Whenever possible, select nonstop flights.
-Choosing a nonstop option instead of a connecting flight can make dealing with unexpected delays, crowds, or cancellations a little easier, since you don’t have to worry about getting on another flight.
-If you can’t take a direct flight, make sure to budget sufficient time to make a connection just in case your first flight is delayed.
+Choosing a nonstop option instead of a connecting flight can make dealing with unexpected delays, crowds or cancellations a little easier because you don’t have to worry about getting on another flight.
+If you can’t take a direct flight, make sure to budget sufficient time to make a connection, just in case your first flight is delayed.

-Finally, many car rental companies offer contactless pick-up where you can just walk onto the lot and hop in your car, meaning you can skip the lines for your car rental, too.
-On Expedia, use the “Skip the counter” filter to find these options and avoid waiting in yet another line at the rental office.
+Finally, many car rental companies offer contactless pickup, so you can just walk onto the lot and hop in your car.
+On Expedia, use the “skip the counter” filter to find these options and avoid waiting in yet another line at the car rental office.